maxmmueller/WaveWhisper/README.md

 </p>

-<p align="center">A Python library for encrypting a message within the spectrogram of an audio file using a steganographic method.</p>
+<p align="center">A Python library for steganographic encryption of text within the spectrogram of an audio file.</p>

 <p align="center">